RIvance/cp-dev/README.md

 This implementation features a modern REPL, a multi-stage compiler (WIP), a novel module system, upper/lower bounded polymorphism, FFI (WIP), and many syntax enhancements.

-⚠️ This project is under active development.
-For a functional version of the language, please refer to the previous [CP implementations]((https://github.com/yzyzsun/CP-next)).
+⚠️ This project is still under development and is not ready for use.
+For a functional version of the language, please refer to the previous [CP implementations](https://github.com/yzyzsun/CP-next).

 ## Language Features